Site Map Search the Catalog Find a Library FAQ Sign Up Contact Us

 NLS presented the awards at a luncheon ceremony today in the Thomas Jefferson Building of the Library of Congress in Washington, D.C.

-NLS created the Network Library Awards to recognize outstanding accomplishments of libraries serving people with visual and physical challenges across the country and in U.S. territories.
-A committee of librarians and consumer-organization representatives chooses finalists from among the nominated libraries based on mission support (defined by the "American Library Association Revised Standards and Guidelines for Service"), creativity and innovation in providing service, and record of reader satisfaction.
-The four NLS network regional conference chairpersons recommend the final selections to the NLS director.
+NLS created the Network Library Awards to recognize outstanding accomplishments of libraries serving people with visual and physical challenges.
+A committee of librarians and consumer-organization representatives chose finalists from among the nominated libraries based on mission support, creativity and innovation in providing service, and record of reader satisfaction, as defined by the American Library Association Revised Standards and Guidelines for Service.

 NLS administers the braille and talking-book program, a free library service available to U.S. residents and American citizens living abroad whose low vision, blindness, or disability makes reading a regular printed page difficult.
 Through its national network of libraries, NLS mails books and magazines in audio and braille formats, as well as digital audio equipment, directly to enrollees at no cost.
 Music instructional materials are available in large print, e-braille, braille, and recorded formats.
 Selected materials are also available online for download, and are accessible through smartphones.
-For more information, visit www.loc.gov/ThatAllMayRead/ or call 1-888-NLS-READ (1-888-657-7323).
+For more information, visit loc.gov/ThatAllMayRead/ or call 1-888-NLS-READ (1-888-657-7323).

 Library of Congress Home NLS Home Comments about NLS to firstname.lastname@example.org About this site Legal Comments about this site to the NLS Reference Section

-Posted on 2015-07-06
+Posted on 2016-06-15